kanok-bs/kanok-bs/README.md

 👋 Hi, I’m Md Knaok Hossain, I have been working professionally as a software developer since Nov 2018.
-For last two and more than half years (+3), I have been working as the full-stack developer at multiple projects.
-Interestingly, for last almost three years I have been working with “Vue Js and Laravel” for frontend and backend.
+For last (+3) years, I have been working as the full-stack developer at multiple projects.
+Interestingly, for last almost three years I have been working with “Vue Js 2/3, Nuxt js, vite and Laravel” for frontend and backend.

 ![Gmail](https://img.shields.io/badge/-kanokhossain.se@gmail.com-EA4335?style=flat-square&logoColor=black&logo=mail.ru&link=kanokhossain.se@gmail.com)